Signed SAML Response

 }

-See above signed message and signed assertion setting.
+Combine the settings from signed message and signed assertion sections above.